Skip to content

 2. Network bandwidth: The time it takes to download SSTs from object storage.

-SlateDB provides several configuration options to tune performance:
+SlateDB provides several configuration options to tune performance.
+See Settings for a complete reference.

 • flush_ms: The time to wait before flushing the mutable WAL to object storage.
 Lower values reduce write latency but increase object store PUT frequency.